-- review the external auditor's opinions and reports to members, and monitor management action in response to the issues raised by external audit: - review the adequacy of and compliance with, the Councils Treasury Management Policy; and - make recommendations to Cabinet or Council as appropriate. - 3.12 We have arrangements to ensure compliance with relevant laws, regulations, internal policies and procedures, and that expenditure is lawful.
+- review the external auditor's opinions and reports to members, and monitor management action in response to the issues raised by external audit; - review the adequacy of and compliance with, the Councils Treasury Management Policy; and - make recommendations to Cabinet or Council as appropriate. - 3.11 We have arrangements to ensure compliance with relevant laws, regulations, internal policies and procedures, and that expenditure is lawful.
 The Head of Law and Governance is the Council's designated Monitoring Officer and a protocol is in place with all Chief Officers, to safeguard the legality of all Council activities.
-All Cabinet Reports are considered for legal issues before submission to members. - 3.13 Arrangements for whistle-blowing and for receiving and investigating complaints from the public are well publicised and subject to periodic review.
+All Cabinet Reports are considered for legal issues before submission to members. - 3.12 Arrangements for whistle-blowing and for receiving and investigating complaints from the public are well publicised and subject to periodic review.
 We are committed to maintaining these arrangements to ensure that, where any individual has concerns regarding the conduct of any aspect of the Council's business, they can easily report their concerns.
 Monitoring records held by the Head of Law and Governance show that the whistle blowing arrangements are being used by both staff and the public, and that the Council is responding appropriately.
-The whistle blowing arrangements have assisted with the maintenance of a strong regime of internal control. - 3.14 We have arrangements to identify the development needs of members and senior officers in relation to their strategic roles.
-The Community Leadership Programme has continued to support elected Members to fulfil their community leadership role.
+The whistle blowing arrangements have assisted with the maintenance of a strong regime of internal control. - 3.13 We have arrangements to identify the development needs of members and senior officers in relation to their strategic roles.
 The Council recognises that managing the performance of all of employees is key to ensuring that the organisation meets the needs of the community.
-This includes assessing ability against requirements of the role focusing on strengths and highlighting areas of weakness, job related training, and on-going evaluation of the extent to which employees understand and support the values of the Council. - 3.15 Channels of communication have been established with all sections of the community to promote accountability and encourage open consultation.
-We are committed to listening to, and acting upon, the views of the local community and carry out consultation in order to make sure that services meet the needs of local people. - 3.16 The Council's Code of Practice for Partnerships and supporting arrangements are being reviewed and new arrangements will be implemented in 2016/17. - 3.17 An Improvement Board, chaired by a Children's Commissioner, is in place to oversee improvements to Children's Safeguarding services following the inadequate rating by OFSTED.
+This includes assessing ability against requirements of the role focusing on strengths and highlighting areas of weakness, job related training, and ongoing evaluation of the extent to which employees understand and support the values of the Council. - 3.14 Channels of communication have been established with all sections of the community to promote accountability and encourage open consultation.
+We are committed to listening to, and acting upon, the views of the local community and carry out consultation in order to make sure that services meet the needs of local people. - 3.15 The Council's Code of Practice for Partnerships and supporting arrangements have been reviewed and new arrangements have been implemented. - 3.16 Contractual arrangements with Together for Children Sunderland Ltd. clearly set out challenging targets around use of resources and improved outcomes for children and young people, following the 2015 OFSTED.
+Regular monitoring visits by OFSTED acknowledge improvement albeit from a low performance base. - 3.17 An annual review of contractual governance arrangements is scheduled for 2018/19.